eclipse-qrisp/Qrisp/documentation/source/index.rst

     <div class="code-example-text">

 Qrisp is an open-source project developed at `Fraunhofer FOKUS <https://www.fokus.fraunhofer.de/en/>`_, an industrial research facility based in Berlin.
-It is publicly funded by the German ministry of econmic affairs with the aim to enable commercial use of quantum computation.
+It is publicly funded by the `German ministry of economic affairs <https://www.digitale-technologien.de/DT/Navigation/DE/ProgrammeProjekte/AktuelleTechnologieprogramme/Quanten_Computing/Projekte/Qompiler/qompiler.html>`_ and the European Union with the aim to enable commercial use of quantum computation.
 To achieve this, we aim to open this field of research to a broad audience of developers.
 Furthermore we are proud to announce that Qrisp will become a part of the `Eclipse foundation <https://www.eclipse.org/>`_!

 .. raw:: html